Backslash: Confusion with ¥ and other characters

 Several other ISO 646 versions also replace backslash with other characters, including ₩ (Korean), Ö (German, Swedish), Ø (Danish, Norwegian), ç (French) and Ñ (Spanish), leading to similar problems, though with less lasting impact compared to the yen sign.
+Although the conflict is resolved by unique code point allocations in Unicode, the longevity of legacy systems means that (although diminishing) the issue continues to persist.

 In 1991, RFC 1345 suggested // as a unique two-character mnemonic that might be used in internet standards as "a practical way of identifying [this] character, without reference to a coded character set and its code in [that] coded character set".
 Consequently, this style may be seen in early Internet Engineering Task Force documents.